fossasia/susper.com/README.md

 ## Components and Technology

-1. The webapp generator uses Backbone.js
+1. The app uses Backbone.js

 2. Templates